 The museum teaches about the history of the Ojibwe, their dances, clothing, customs, language, and much more.
 One section tells about life on the reservation and how the people living on it have persevered and prospered as the years have passed and their way of life has changed.
 Near the entrance, there’s even a space for children to create their own artwork.

 The most interesting part is a presentation by a staff member in the Four Seasons Room.
 This room is full of life sized displays of Ojibwe camps from the early 1700s and shows how they lived in all four seasons.

 The displays are beautifully done and very realistic.
 They cover maple sugar production in the spring, life in the summer, rice harvesting in the fall, and weaving in the winter.
 The construction of wigwams is discussed, with explanations on how they kept cool in summer and warm in winter, and the process of moving camps every season.

-Admission to the museum is US$9.
+Admission to the museum is US$9 (as of August 2015).
 It’s open Tuesday to Saturday from 10am to 5pm between Memorial Day and Labor Day.
 In April, May, September, and October, it’s open from 11am to 4pm Wednesday to Saturday.
 Give yourself about an hour to enjoy it and about 20 minutes more for the presentation.